|

 replaced by an intense anger.

-"Ya got 'im Bob!" yelled a thin man who came up behind the one with
+"Ya got 'im Bob!" yelled a thin man who came up behind the

 the gun, both of who were decked in camouflage gear and orange hats.